-- There is a cross-shaped Point Marker at the end of the dimension line (here, shown with thicker than normal lines for clarity). - The Point Marker is aligned with the bottom of the tread rather than the top.
+- There is a cross-shaped Point Marker at the end of the dimension line (here, shown in red and with thicker than normal lines for clarity). - The Point Marker is aligned with the bottom of the tread rather than the top.